 So this is the glorious and transforming Sacrament of Penance, Reconciliation, Confession, and Forgiveness.
 It’s a gift so many fear, but a gift we ought to love.
 Examine your approach to this sacrament and let God speak to you, draw you to it and help you fall in love with it.
 If you do, you’ll find that this is one of the best ways available to encounter the love and mercy of our perfectly loving and merciful God!

-The following teaching on Purgatory is taken from the My Catholic Faith! book – Chapter 8 – The Glorious and Final Things!
+The following teaching on Purgatory is taken from My Catholic Faith! – Chapter 8 – The Glorious and Final Things!